SFDO-Tooling/MetaCI/README.rst

 Configuring Orgs
 ----------------

-Any org you connect to your local CumulusCI keychain can be added to mrbelvedereci as a build org.
+Any org you connect to your local CumulusCI keychain can be added to MetaCI as a build org.
 Go to CUMULUSCI -> Orgs -> Add and give the org a name, select the repo, and paste in the results of `cumulusci2 org info <org_name>` on your local system.
 Remember that org names are already namespaced by their repository so rather than package_name_feature, just call the org feature.

 Configuring Services